Are Here: Greyghost > Features Page > Cen-Tech/Harbor Freight

 here since these have a bad habit of disappearing from HFT's web site

-after a product is discontinued (as these seem highly likely to be).
+after a product is discontinued (as these now are in July of 2018).

 Mr. ModemHead took an in-depth look at the 92020 and 69096 multimeters from Harbor Freight and posted some of his own observations about each model.
 I disagree with his statement in "Myth #4", so long as you get one of these that works properly.